freedomofpress/securedrop/docs/threat_model.md

 ##### Assumption about the world

- * The security assumptions of our public cryptosystem (currently RSA 4096-bit keys) are valid.
+ * The security assumptions of our public key cryptosystem (currently RSA 4096-bit keys) are valid.
  * The security assumptions of our hashing/key derivation function (scrypt with randomly-generated salts) are valid.
  * The security/anonymity assumptions of Tor are valid, particularly those of the Tor Hidden Service protocol.
 This is a somewhat contentious assumption when the application is a web application.